ljsummers/adventure-pp1/readme.md

 To ensure consistency and a user friendly system:

 - All Pages on the website have a responsive navigation bar at the top which allows the user to navigate through the site.
-- A footer which contains social media icon links to Facebook, Instagram and Twitter.
+- A [footer](https://github.com/ljsummers/drinks-giggles/blob/main/assets/images/readme/footer.png) which contains social media icon links to Facebook, Instagram and Twitter.
 Icons were used to keep the footer clean and because they are universally recognisable.
+- The same color scheme is applied throughout the website to keep it on brand.

 **Home Page**